teambit/bit/scopes/dependencies/pnpm/pnpm.docs.md

 ---
-id: yarn
+id: pnpm
-title: Yarn
+title: pnpm
-slug: /aspects/yarn
+slug: /aspects/pnmp
 description: Enables the use of pnpm in a Bit workspace
 labels: ['pnpm', 'package manager']
 ---